rgoubet/ivql/README.md

 The prompt takes either a `SELECT` [VQL statement](http://developer.veevavault.com/vql), or one of the following commands.
 All commands are non-case-sensitive.

 ## `export <json|csv>`
 Export the results of the last queries to a `JSON` or `CSV` file.
-The filename defined using the current time value.
+The filename is defined using the current time value.

 ## `delimiter <char>`
 Default `,`